 Choosing a phone number API depends on what you're building.
 If you're building for AI agents, you need different things than if you're building a call center.
-This guide compares the five most popular options across features, pricing, and how well they support autonomous agent workflows.
+This guide compares the five most popular options across features, pricing, A2P registration, and how well they support autonomous agent workflows.

 1. AgentCall

 AgentCall is purpose-built for AI agents.
 Every feature, from the provisioning API to the OTP extraction helper, is designed for programmatic use without human intervention.
+The other four providers on this list are CPaaS platforms that predate AI agents and expect a human developer to assemble the pieces.

 Key features: